Hanes

-Hanes (founded in 1900) and Hanes Her Way (founded in 1985) is a brand of clothing.
+Hanes (founded in 1900) and Hanes Her Way (founded in 1985) is an American clothing brand headquartered in Winston-Salem.
+Founded in 1900 as Shamrock Knitting Mills by John Wesley Hanes, the company is owned by Hanes, Inc.

 History

-Hanes was founded in 1900 by John Wesley Hanes (one of Winston-Salem's wealthiest and most influential business men) at Winston, North Carolina under the name Shamrock Knitting Mills.
+Hanes was founded in 1900 by John Wesley Hanes (one of Winston-Salem's wealthiest and most influential businessmen) at Winston Salem, North Carolina, under the name Shamrock Knitting Mills.

 He died of heart trouble in 1903.
 In 1911, Shamrock Knitting Mills built a new plant at 3rd and Marshall Streets; it was sold in 1926 and occupied by a Cadillac dealership after a larger plant was built on West 14th Street.
 Known as Shamrock Mills, the original building was listed on the National Register of Historic Places in 1978.
 Shamrock Knitting Mills was named Hanes Hosiery Mills Company in 1914.